GLaDO8/swift_playground/README.md

 ## Bull's Eye project
 This is a tutorial game from Ray Wenderlich's amazing introductory tutorial on iOS development.

+## flippy cards
+This is a tutorial match flip card game from Stanford university's iOS development course.

 ## Playtest Playground
-This playground contains syntax and concepts from swift 4. swift 5 coming soon.
+This playground contains syntax and concepts from swift 4 and swift 5.